NubeRoja/AsusWRTMerlinAddons/entware-ng/readme.md

-# Entware-ng installation scrtips
+# Entware-ng installation scripts
 Scripts and config-files for Asuswrt-Merlin & entware-ng.

 Although these files are mostly for my own personal use, in case any of them are of interest for other users please feel free to take what you need.
 Feedback is also welcome.

+* Asus WRT-Merlin:  http://asuswrt.lostrealm.ca/
+* Entware-ng: https://www.hqt.ro/how-to-install-new-generation-entware/

 ## Installation
 Download script to your device and execute it.
+The script will:
+* Install the entware-ng packages required.
-The script will install the packages required, backup original opkg config files that will be modified by the script and donwload modified files from the /opt dir
+* Backup original opkg config files that will be modified by the script
-* Asus WRT-Merlin:  http://asuswrt.lostrealm.ca/
-* Entware-ng: https://www.hqt.ro/how-to-install-new-generation-entware/
+* Donwload modified files from the /opt dir

 ## Scripts
 ### LEMP-setup